 A more limited form of national service (selective conscription by ballot) was introduced in 1961.
 This ended in 1972.
 The Territorial Force became a voluntary reserve service which supplemented the regular, professional force.

 During the First and Second world wars, the armed forces expanded to meet the needs of global warfare.
-In the Second World War 194,000 men (67% of those between 18 and 45) and 10,000 women served.
+In the Second World War 194,000 men (67% of those aged between 18 and 45) and 10,000 women served.

 The armed forces diversified over time.
 Compulsory training initially did not apply to Māori, but some had volunteered for the Volunteers and Territorial Force.
 A small contingent of Māori fought in the First World War, but it was not until the Second World War that Māori participation became more prominent.